 There are over 20 actions on this page, of which the fewest are actively in use.
-Due to the amount of actions the user can perform, most of them - consciously or unconsciously - get ignored.
-However, the less used features are by no means superfluous and cannot simply be removed.
+Due to the number of actions the user can perform, most of them - consciously or unconsciously - get ignored.
+However, the less-used features are by no means superfluous and cannot simply be removed.
 For example, if you want to recommend an article to colleagues, which is important for collaboration, this feature should be accessible quickly.

 The Three Dots

 A solution to this problem is “the three dots”, which we encounter frequently.
 By this, we mean the ellipsis icon that is used to hide features behind a dropdown menu.

 By hiding those actions, the user is less distracted and can concentrate on the essentials.
 At the same time, however, other actions are threatened to be overlooked.
 Users tend to discover these features only after a longer period of use.
 Prominent examples of such features are sharing, import and export and permission settings.

 We noticed this disadvantage right from the beginning of Emvi’s development.
 We, therefore, decided to communicate features as transparently as possible.
 As an example, all our buttons are labeled and do not exclusively show which function it fulfills via an icon.

 Our goals in the development of a user interface are, therefore: